succabs/succabs/README.md

   - :telescope: Currently studying in university and looking for a job.

-  - :zap: Interested in Full Stack Development and Network Security.
+  - :zap: Interested in Front End Development and Network Security.

   - :joystick: On my free time I play games, solve Rubik's cube and do some magnet fishing.